50s fashion: Introduction

-The 50s were a time of rapid social change.
+The 50s were a time of rapid social change and of course the fashion of the 50s was affected by that.
 The post WWII decade saw the influence of Rock n Roll music and pop culture icons such as Elvis Presley and Marilyn Monroe who shaped the fashion of the times.

 For women the classic feminine silhouette of a nipped in waist and full rounded hips are a distinctly 50s look which is still in vogue today.
 Although the ideal 50s pin up was typically a curvy hourglass (picture Sophia Loren and Bettie Page) the look is actually quite flattering to other figures.
 As the authors of Style Me Vintage: Step-by-Step Retro Look Book (Naomi Thompson, Belinda Hay and Katie Reynolds) note: ”A full, high-waisted skirt can hide a multitude of sins.”

-Along with the curvy womanly shaped highlighted by 1050s fashion is was also the details in the clothes which had a very feminine styling.
+Along with the curvy womanly shaped highlighted by 1950s fashion was also the details in the clothes which had a very feminine styling.
 Think beaded cardigans, pearls and clutch purses.
 Sweet floral patterns and colors considered traditionally feminine were also used.

 This vintage style burgundy taffeta dress includes the feminine shaping of the small waist and flared out skirt, which was so popular during that period.
 The decorative feminine bow and the faux crinoline trim at the hem suggestive of a petticoat which was often worn underneath are also features of 1950s fashions.